mxmaro/WRA410_Assignment01/README.md

 # WRA410_Assignment01
-This is Assignment 01 for WRA410
-The HTML and CSS wa done by me (Ryan Mahlmeister)
+This is Assignment 01 for WRA410, the HTML and CSS was done by me (Ryan Mahlmeister)